mariadb-corporation/MaxScale/Documentation/Routers/ReadConnRoute.md

 weightby=serv_weight
 ```

 With this configuration and a heavy query load, the server *server1* will get most of the connections and about a third of the remaining queries are routed to the second server.
-With server weights, you can assing secondary servers that are only used when the primary server is under heavy load.
+With server weights, you can assign secondary servers that are only used when the primary server is under heavy load.

 Without the weightby parameter, each connection counts as a single connection.
 With a weighting parameter, a single connection received its weight from the server's own weighting parameter divided by the sum of all weighting parameters in all the configured servers.